noteed/nginx-hackage/README.md

         -v `pwd`/sites-enabled:/etc/nginx/sites-enabled \
         noteed/nginx

-Note that the Nginx configuration's server name is `hackage.haskell.org`.
-This is ok if you want to impersonate the real `hackage.haskell.org` on a local network (or a single host).
+Note that the Nginx configuration's server name is `hackage.reesd.com`.
+Please adapat it to your needs.

 ## Note for automatic downloads / mirroring